Go, Canada! Raptors top Warriors for 1st NBA title

 The pending free agent went out of his way to praise his teammates, even

 though Leonard put up the third-most points in a single postseason, 732.
-He
+His

 total trails only Michael Jordan's 759 in 1992 and James' 748 last year.